shuzhao-li-lab/asari/doc/developers_README.txt

 requiring many more comparison operations and decreasing performance.

-To improve performance in next version:
+Possible to improve performance in next version:

 Use C to rewrite chromatogram constructor.
 After initial samples, the peak detection of most features can start from building EIC in C,